vickonrails/react-native-casestudies/readme.md

 # React Native Case Studies

-I've lately been reading case studies of companies using React Native to build complex apps for thousands of users.
-This repo is a collection of all those case studies all in one place.
-Enjoy and please send pull requests if you know of any informative RN case studies!
+I'm very new to react-native and mobile development.
+In this very short time, I've read lots of case studies of companies using React Native to build applications for thousands of users.
+This repo is a collection of all those case studies in one place.
+This is a growing list, so please send pull requests of any awesome RN case studies!

 > A few of the articles are old, but they are added anyways since most provide context about the company's past RN experience.